SC Senate Rejects Removal of Gun Ban from Domestic Violence Bill

 If you are found carrying your concealed weapon without a permit in South Carolina, you could receive a fine of up to $500 or up to 90 days in jail.

 Individuals who choose to carry a gun or firearm concealed should be cautious, even with a permit.
 Violating the terms of the permit or taking a weapon into a state without a reciprocity agreement can result in serious consequences

 The legislation creates a tiered system of punishment based on the degree of the domestic violence crime, much like DUI or homicide laws, and jail time can range from 30 days to 10 years.
 The bill will also prevent those convicted of criminal domestic violence from owning or purchasing a gun for 10 years.

 Currently, domestic violence legislation punishes convicted offenders face a maximum sentence, for their third offense, of 5 years.
 In the last 10 years, more than 300 women in South Carolina have been killed by domestic violence incidents.

-The new proposed bill also offers permanent no-contact orders to protect victims from criminal domestic abusers, and requires those charges with criminal domestic violence of a high and aggravated nature to attend a batterer-intervention program.
+The new proposed bill also offers permanent no-contact orders to protect victims from criminal domestic abusers and requires those charged with criminal domestic violence of a high and aggravated nature to attend a batterer intervention program.

 “This is one of those statistics that we wear as a badge of shame,” said Republican Sen. Greg Hembree.